Pharm.D. (Professional Pharmacy)

 Pharmacology emphasizes molecular and cellular aspects of pharmacological research to understand function at the cellular, organ and whole body level.
 Areas of research emphasis in the department include cardiovascular/renal pharmacology, cellular signalling and transport, traditional medicine and natural products, and neuropharmacology.
 Students in the Pharmacology program may develop research programs in the areas of renal, autonomic, central nervous system, cardiovascular pharmacology, signal transduction, cellular physiology of exercise and aging, protein biochemistry or medicinal chemistry of natural products.

-Students will obtain a M.S. in Pharmacy Administration with a focus on pharmacy leadership from the UH College of Pharmacy while concurrently complete residency training (PGY1/PGY2) from the following Texas Medical Center Institutions: the Michael E. DeBakey Veterans Affairs Medical Center, the Harris Health System, Memorial Hermann Health Care System, The Methodist Hospital, St. Luke's Episcopal Hospital and Texas Children's Hospital.
+Students will obtain an M.S. with a focus on pharmacy leadership from UHCOP while concurrently complete PGY1 and PGY2 residency training from the following TMC Institutions: CHI St. Luke's Health/Baylor St. Luke's Medical Center, Harris Health System, HCA Houston Healthcare Kingwood, Houston Methodist Hospital, University of Texas-MD Anderson Cancer Center, Memorial Hermann Health Care System, and Texas Children's Hospital.

 For more information, please visit the M.S./PGY1-PGY2 Residency pages under Graduate Programs section.

 Dual & Consecutive Degree Programs